osistlk/echoflak/README.md

 ### Prerequisites

-- Node.js installed on your system
+- **Node.js**: Make sure Node.js is installed on your system.
+- **FFmpeg**: EchoFlak requires a valid local FFmpeg installation for keyframe extraction and video concatenation.
+Ensure that FFmpeg is installed and its executable is accessible from your system's PATH.
-- NVIDIA Highlights setup for capturing War Thunder gameplay
+- **NVIDIA Highlights setup**: For capturing War Thunder gameplay clips.

 ### Installation